pdp10/simqueue/readme.txt

 			st[24] = z[24] - y[24].
 	You can also observe that
-		the mode for the vector st is for the mode you have put at start for n --> infinite, the expected value for the vector st is for the averange service time for n --> infinite, no st[k] for k = 1 to n is over than the maximum service time.
+		the mode for the vector st is for the mode you have put at start for n --> infinite, the expected value for the vector st is for the average service time for n --> infinite, no st[k] for k = 1 to n is over than the maximum service time.